 It is located in the admin panel of your corporate blog — you will find answers to many questions that are not in the "general" reference section.

-Try to make a beautiful post
+Try to make a beautiful publication

-Sometimes users forgive some mistakes for a beautiful design — if they see you put heart into the publication they will willingly upvote for the post and the author's karma, and will be more loyal in the comments.
-And in general it is much more pleasant to read beautifully designed article than a "TL;DR" unformatted text.
+Sometimes users forgive some mistakes for a beautiful design — if they see you put heart into the publication they will willingly upvote for the publication and the author's karma, and will be more loyal in the comments.
+And in general it is much more pleasant to read beautifully designed publication than a "TL;DR" unformatted text.
 Recommendations for the design of publications you are written in separate section.

 Always feel free to contact our managers via firstname.lastname@example.org for assistance in maintaining a corporate blog or any questions about our projects.